Eddie Lee Ivery

-Eddie Lee Ivery (born July 30, 1957) is a former professional American football player.
+Eddie Lee Ivery (born July 30, 1957) is an American former professional football player who was a running back for the Green Bay Packers of the National Football League (NFL).

-Early years through college
+Early life

 Ivery was born in McDuffie County, Georgia.
 He played high school football at Thomson High School in Thomson, Georgia.
-During the 1974 season he rushed for 1,710 yards.
+During the 1974 season, Ivery rushed for 1,710 yards.

+College career

-He played college football for the Georgia Tech Yellow Jackets football team (1975–1978), and was an AP and UPI All-American in his senior season of 1978.
+He played college football for the Georgia Tech Yellow Jackets football team from 1975 to 1978, and was an AP and UPI All-American in his senior season of 1978.
 Ivery was inducted into the Georgia Tech Athletic Hall of Fame in 1983.
-He finished 8th in the 1978 Heisman Trophy voting with 11 first place votes, 19 second place votes, 10 third place votes and 81 votes total.
+He finished eighth in the 1978 Heisman Trophy voting with 11 first place votes, 19 second place votes, 10 third place votes and 81 votes total.